mathieudutour/deps-regex/README.md

 # deps-regex

-> Regular expression for matching javascript require statements.
+> Regular expression for matching javascript require/import statements.

 This is pretty fragile and created for perf reasons where using a real parser would be overkill.